Table of Contents

 Cats have some of the highest levels of specialization among flesh-eating mammals.
 Their vast, developed brains are among the best.
 Because they walk on their toes, cats are digitigrade.

 The only animals that move like cats are the camel and the giraffe.
-Unlike the dog and horse, the cat walks or runs by shifting the front and back legs on one side, then the front and back legs on the opposite side.
+Unlike the dog and horse, the cat walks or runs by shifting the front and back legs on one side and the front and rear legs on the opposite side.

 The cat's body is highly stretchy.
 The spinal column's vertebrae are kept together by muscles, not ligaments, as humans do.